Pioannid/GitHubScrap/README.md

 # GitHub Scrapper

-A tool to scrape code from Git repositories for LLM analysis.
+A tool to scrape code from GitHub repositories for LLM analysis.

 ## Installation